- Cats lick for a variety of reasons including grooming.

 Excessive Licking at Certain Body Parts

 Overgrooming can sometimes indicate an underlying medical concern.
 For example, a cat who begins licking her stomach may have a stomach issue that’s causing her pain.
-Both Van de Kief and Bulanda recommend contacting your veterinarian if you notice your cat licking a certain area more than normal or if sudden behavior changes occur.
+Both Van de Kief and Bulanda recommend contacting your veterinarian if you notice your cat licking a certain area more than normal, licking an area so much that they look bald, or if sudden behavior changes occur.

 Cats Licking Then Biting